henrynash/elements/an/AnthaAcademy/Lesson1_Commands/Lesson1_Sample_Workflows/C_differentcomponents/readme_LHComponent.md

 2. Check the available components and change Solution from water to one of these.

 ## Next Steps
-Now move on to Lesson 2 where you can find out about how to perform more advanced liquid handling.
+Now go straight to learning about writing antha elements with exercises [here](../../../Exercises/LiquidHandlingExercises/README.md)